-“That green stuff!”
 Mexican jalapeno taco sauce.
-Squeeze some of this tear inducing sauce on your taco and dream of Acapulco.
+Squeeze some of this tear-inducing sauce on your taco and dream of Acapulco.
 And make sure you have some tissues ready in case your nose starts running, (like mine did).
-This is a simple taco sauce which packs some heat, but it’s a good heat, and tastes great.
+This is a simple taco sauce that packs some heat, but it’s a good heat and tastes great.

 Mexican jalapeno taco sauce is just four ingredients.
 Lime juice, garlic, jalapenos and cilantro.
 Stick it all in a blender and let it rip for 3 or 4 minutes until everything is well blended and smooth.

 Pour the sauce into a squeeze bottle and store it in the refrigerator.
 It should last for 3 or 4 weeks.
 Use it as a topping for traditional ground beef tacos or anything else you can think of that needs some spice and heat.
 I can imagine steamed green vegetables or even as a sauce on grilled chicken.
 Slice up some radishes, extra jalapeno and garnish with a little more cilantro.
 Yum.

 And Be Sure to Check Out these Tasty Recipes:

 - Spicy Grilled Shrimp Tacos